Strategy of the Great Work

 - Second by the introduction of new variants to species

 - Third by ensuring that every individual life within the species and sub-species is itself unique and is able to develop its uniqueness further

 In effect, functional change can be major [Major Function change] or it can be minor [Minor function change], or it can be individualised [Individual uniqueness] , but all achieve the same end – additional function.

 A major part of the strategy of evolution and creation has been to reuse parts.
 Anything from small parts like the molecule or cell, to much larger assemblies.

 By reusing parts, some major new designs have been possible bringing with them the opportunity for a considerable increase in function.
 Reuse is also practised of course when any variant is created, here the increase in function may only be minor, but this is not always true, a small variation in design can sometimes produce significantly increased function.

-The first reusable component was the atom and from only a small number of types of atom a myriad of forms has resulted.
+The first reusable component was the atom and from only a small number of types of atom a myriad of forms have resulted.

 Competition is an essential part of the Strategy of the Great Work.
 We can see this from observation.
 All of life on earth competes – competes for space and for resources.
 Why is competition needed, what does it achieve?: